hoangduytran/blender-manual/manual/editors/clip/display/clip_display.rst

 Marker Display
 ==============

-Defines how markers are displayed in the editor.
+Determines how markers are displayed in the editor.
-Settings can be found in the :ref:`Clip Display <clip-editor-clip-display-label>` pop-over.

 Pattern
-   Can be used to disable displaying of rectangles which correspond to pattern areas of tracks.
-   In some cases it helps
-   to make the clip view cleaner to check how good tracking is.
+   Whether to show the pattern areas of tracks.
+Can be used to reduce clutter and check how good tracking is.

 Search :kbd:`Alt-S`
-   Can be used to disable displaying of rectangles which correspond to search areas of tracks.
-   In some cases it helps to make the clip view cleaner to check how good tracking is.
+   Whether to show the search areas of *selected* tracks.
+Can be used to reduce clutter and check how good tracking is.
-   Only search areas for selected tracks will be displayed.

 Path
-   And *Length* control displaying of the paths of tracks.
-The ways tracks are moving can be visible looking at only one frame.
-It helps to determine if a track jumps from its position or not.
+   Shows past (red) and future (blue) positions of tracks relative to the current frame, visualizing how they move.
+This makes it easier to spot irregularities.

+Length
+   Length (in frames) of the *Path*.

 Show Disabled :kbd:`Alt-D`
-   Makes it possible to hide all tracks which are disabled on the current frame.
+   When unchecked, hides the tracks that are disabled on the current frame (except for the active track, i.e. the one that was selected last).
-   This helps to make view more clear, to see if the tracking is accurate enough.
+   This helps to make the view more clear and see if the tracking is accurate enough.

 Info
-   Displays information such as track name and status of the track (if it is keyframed, disabled, tracked or estimated).
+   Displays the name and status of each selected track.
-   Names and status for selected tracks are displayed.
+   The status can be "keyframed," "tracked," "disabled" and so on.

 3D Markers
-   Shows the markers after solving the movie clip.
-Therefore the solved position of each track is projected back to the movie clip and displayed as a small point.
+   Shows the result of :doc:`solving </movie_clip/tracking/clip/toolbar/solve>` the markers' 3D locations based on their 2D movement.
+Each 3D location is projected back to the movie clip and displayed as a small point, which is colored green if it's close to the original 2D marker (meaning a good solve) or red if it's far away (meaning it needs to be tweaked).
-   The color of the point depends on the distance between the projected coordinate and the original coordinate: if they are close enough, the point is green, otherwise it will be red.
-   This helps to find tracks which were not solved nicely and need to be tweaked.

 Display Thin
-   The way in which markers are displayed compact (black outline and yellow foreground color) makes tracks visible on all kind of footage (both dark and light).
-   But sometimes it can be annoying and this option will make the marker display more compactly -- the outline is replaced by dashed black lines rendered on top of the foreground, so that marker areas are only 1px thick.
+   By default, marker areas are displayed as bright boxes with a black outline.
+   This option displays them using thin dashed lines instead.